opensearch-project/documentation-website/_benchmark/reference/commands/command-flags.md

 Defines which variables to inject into the workload.
 Variables injected must be available in the workload.
 To see which parameters are valid in the official workloads, select the workload from [the workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads).

 <!-- vale off -->
-## test-procedure
+## scenario
 <!-- vale on -->

-Defines the test procedures to use with each workload.
-You can find a list of test procedures that the workload supports by specifying the workload in the `info` command, for example, `opensearch-benchmark info --workload=<workload_name>`.
-To look up information on a specific test procedure, use the command `opensearch-benchmark info --workload=<workload_name> --test-procedure=<test-procedure>`.
+Defines the scenarios to use with each workload.
+You can find a list of scenarios that the workload supports by specifying the workload in the `info` command, for example, `opensearch-benchmark info --workload=<workload_name>`.
+To look up information on a specific scenario, use the command `opensearch-benchmark info --workload=<workload_name> --scenario=<scenario>`.

 <!-- vale off -->
-## test-execution-id
+## test-run-id
 <!-- vale on -->

 Defines a unique ID for the test run.